 Countries like New Zealand and Australia also have accessibility standards for all government departments and websites.

 Today, both public and private websites should comply with the international web accessibility standards of WCAG compliance.
 The latest version of the WCAG is 2.1.
-Not only should website owners to be responsible and inclusive, but it also benefits all individuals with or without disabilities.
-When following WCAG, you can be confident you comply with the international law, and your visitors enjoy access to web content with ease.
+Not only should website owners be responsible and inclusive, but it also benefits all individuals with or without disabilities.
+When following WCAG, you can be confident you comply with international law, and your visitors enjoy access to web content with ease.
 For more information about all the different compliance per country, take a look at our other articles on ADA and AODA.